synnastix/thirdearthstories/src/content/encyclopedia/nix.md

 ## The legends

 The most common account holds that Nix appears before a significant crossing and leads the traveler to water.
-A competing account holds that she leads travelers *away* from water, as punishment for unnamed transgressions.
+A competing account holds that he leads travelers *away* from water, as punishment for unnamed transgressions.

-The fourth account, held mostly by a single trapper who prefers not to be named, is that she is just a raccoon who has learned that humans carry food.
+The third account, held mostly by a single trapper who prefers not to be named, is that he is just a raccoon who has learned that humans carry food.